liquidctl/liquidctl/docs/asetek-690lc.md

 Several products are available that are based on the same Asetek 690LC base design:

- - Current models: EVGA CLC 120 (CLC12), 240, 280 and 360
+ - Current models:
+    * EVGA CLC 120 (CLC12), 240, 280 and 360
+    * Corsair H80i v2, H100i v2 and H115i
+    * Corsair H80i GTX, H100i GTX and H110i GTX
  - Legacy designs:
     * NZXT Kraken X40, X60, X31, X41, X51 and X61
-    * Corsair H80i GTX, H100i GTX, H110i GTX, H80i v2, H100i v2 and H115i

-Fan speed profiles and the 'rainbow' lighting mode are currently only supported on the modern EVGA units.

-**Additionally, with legacy Krakens it is necessary to pass the `--legacy-690lc` flag on all invocations of liquidctl.**
+**Note: when dealing with legacy Krakens the `--legacy-690lc` flag should be supplied on all invocations of liquidctl.**

 ## Initialization